polkadot-js/docs/docs/kusama/storage.md

 ### metadataOf(`u32`): `Option<H256>`
 - **interface**: `api.query.fellowshipReferenda.metadataOf`
 - **summary**:    The metadata is a general information concerning the referendum.
-The `PreimageHash` refers to the preimage of the `Preimages` provider which can be a JSON  dump or IPFS hash of a JSON file.
+The `Hash` refers to the preimage of the `Preimages` provider which can be a JSON  dump or IPFS hash of a JSON file.

    Consider a garbage collection for a metadata of finished referendums to `unrequest` (remove)  large preimages.